bangadang/stackIT/FS25/Dataengineering.md

     -   Ranking
     -   Flexibility
     -   Relevance degrees
+- simple and efficient, but there is no ranking, sometimes unintuitive query formations and binary results only
 ###  Inverted Index
 -   Efficient data structure:
     - For each term → list of documents where it appears (posting list)